stryker-mutator/stryker-mutator.github.io/blog/2022-03-03-announcing-stryker-6-beta.md

 (old process)

 1. Activate the mutant
-2. Load the code using `require`
+1. _Load all files_, using `require`
-3. Run the tests with the test runner of choice. _Unload all files_, using [`delete require.cache['path/to/cjs/module']`](https://nodejs.org/api/modules.html#requirecache), to prepare for the next run.
+1. Run the tests with the test runner of choice.
+1. _Unload all files_, using [`delete require.cache['path/to/cjs/module']`](https://nodejs.org/api/modules.html#requirecache), to prepare for the next run.
-4. Report the result
+1. Report the result

 As you can see, _all files are loaded and unloaded_ for each mutant run.
 This "reloading" [won't ever work with native ESM](https://github.com/nodejs/tooling/issues/51), as there is simply no `cache` we can `delete` the loaded files from 🤷‍♀️.